Illinois Sports Wagering Act: Launch

 On June 28, 2019, Illinois Governor J.B.
 Pritzker formally signed the Sports Wagering Act into law.
 The Act allows for a 15% gross revenue tax on all licensed sports betting operations in the state.
 The Act also included a provision to increase the amount of diversity in the space by requiring that licensees "collaboratively work with companies that serve Illinois residents to improve their supplier diversity in a non-antagonistic manner."
 The Act further allows Illinois sports teams to having wagering sites in and around their stadiums.
 There are currently eight Illinois sportsbooks that have been given licenses as of 2021.
 In October of 2020 alone, over $435 million in wagers were placed on professional, college and other sporting events in the state.
 Taxes on those wagers are taken from the adjusted gross revenue received by the sportsbooks.
 In October of 2020 the total adjusted gross revenue was $42.2 million, allowing the state to collect $6.3 million from the sportsbooks.
 In November 2022, the total wagering handle amount broke an all-time high in Illinois with $1.03 billion.

+In August 2025, the Illinois Gaming Board banned all forms of sports betting advertising during all live sports programming.
+Casinos and sportsbooks were also banned from promoting on any college campuses in a bid to reduce gambling harm.